AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/head_example.png"></center>

 <br>
-In this case, providing a file to the `head` command is required; a mandatory 'argument' for this is telling it what file we want it to act on.
+In this case, providing a file to the `head` command is required; the mandatory argument for this is telling it what file we want it to act on.
 But this command also has optional arguments.
 For example, by default it prints out only the first 10 lines, but we can tell it to do however many lines we want by adding what's known as a 'flag'.
 These are often led by a single dash, followed by a character representing which argument you're specifying, followed by the value (or file) you want to give it.
 Here is an example where we tell the `head` command we want the first 15 lines of the document, overriding the default 10:

 ```bash